ahmednafies/tracking_app/README.md

 Use `Python 3` for back-end

-All the requirements have been described in `requirements.txt`.
+All the requirements have been described in `Pipfile`.
 Make sure you add all your back-end requirements there as well!
 Initial requirements include:

 - [Django](https://docs.djangoproject.com/en/1.11/) as the base framework